 Maybe you could make a green and red one for Christmas?

-Alternatively you could also try the recipe using natural juicy jelly.
+Alternatively, you could also try the recipe using natural juicy jelly.

-I’m going to warn you these are very sweet, but oh so good.
+I’m going to warn you these apples are sweet, but oh so good.
 You could serve them with a cake or ice cream to balance out the flavour.
 The vanilla pod will sprinkle black flecks through the sauce, so you can use vanilla essence if you wish.

 3 cm vanilla pod